jidongxiao/CSCI1200-DataStructures/lectures/20_hash_tables_I/README.md

 ## 20.10 How do we Resolve Collisions?
 METHOD 1: Separate Chaining

 - Each table location stores a linked list of keys (and values) hashed to that location (as shown above in the phonebook hashtable).
 Thus, the hashing function really just selects which list to search or modify.
 - This works well when the number of items stored in each list is small, e.g., an average of 1.
-Other data structures, such as binary search trees, may be used in place of the list, but these have even greater overhead considering the (hopefully, very small) number of items stored per bin
+Other data structures, such as binary search trees, may be used in place of the list, but these have even greater overhead considering the (hopefully, very small) number of items stored per bin.

 ## 20.11 How do we Resolve Collisions?
 METHOD 2: Open Addressing

 - In open addressing, when the chosen table location already stores a key (or key-value pair), a different table location is sought in order to store the new value (or pair).
 - Here are three different open addressing variations to handle a collision during an insert operation:

   – Linear probing: If i is the chosen hash location then the following sequence of table locations is tested (“probed”) until an empty location is found:
 ```console
 (i+1)%N, (i+2)%N, (i+3)%N, ...
 ```